philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-Then, later in the stylehsheet we decide that we want to make `.button` instances look different when they're in the footer, so we add this line:
+Then, later in the stylesheet we decide that we want to make `.button` instances look different when they're in the footer, so we add this line:

 {% highlightjs %}
 #footer .button { }